Model-independent ZH production cross section at FCC-ee: Results

 \section{Results}

+The relative uncertainties on the \ZH cross section for the electron, muon, and hadronic final states, and for their combination, are summarized in Table~\ref{tab:results_xsec} for both center-of-mass energies, at the 68\% confidence level.
+The main results are obtained with the MVA-based configuration, which includes the BDT categorization and, in the hadronic final state, the two-dimensional fit.
+The combined uncertainty is 0.31\% at \sqrtsZH and 0.52\% at \sqrtsTop.

-The results for the muon, electron, hadronic final states, and their combination at both center-of-mass energies are summarized in Table~\ref{tab:results_xsec}, quoted at 68\% confidence level.
-At both energy points, the hadronic final state provides the highest precision due to its large event yields.
-The leptonic channel improves the result with 23\% at \sqrtsZH and by about 8\% at \sqrtsTop w.r.t. only the hadronic final state.
-The reduced sensitivity of the leptonic final states at \sqrtsTop arises from the broader recoil mass distribution, as shown in Fig.~\ref{fig:xsection:mrecoil}.
-Among the leptonic final states, the muon final state performs best due to its better resolution and lower background levels, while the electron final state shows the precision lower by about 20\% at \sqrtsZH, a difference that reduces to around 5\% at \sqrtsTop, again because of the broader recoil distribution at higher energies.
-Systematic effects have been evaluated and found to be negligible compared to the statistical precision (see Section~\ref{subsec:Fit}); therefore the measurement is expected to be statistically limited.
+The hadronic final state provides the highest precision at both energies, owing to its large event yield.
+Adding the leptonic final states reduces the combined uncertainty by 18\% at \sqrtsZH and by 7\% at \sqrtsTop compared with the hadronic final state alone.
+The smaller gain at \sqrtsTop reflects the reduced sensitivity of the leptonic final states, caused by the broader recoil-mass distribution shown in Fig.~\ref{fig:xsection:mrecoil}.
+Among the leptonic final states, \ZmumuH performs best, benefiting from its better resolution and lower background levels.
+The \ZeeH uncertainty is about 19\% larger at \sqrtsZH, a difference that decreases to about 7\% at \sqrtsTop, where the broader recoil mass distribution reduces the impact of the lepton resolution.

+We also report, as a reference, the results for the cut-based analysis without MVA-based categorization, in which each final state is fitted in a single region and the hadronic final state is fitted using only the recoil mass distribution.
+It yields a combined uncertainty of 0.56\% at \sqrtsZH and 1.06\% at \sqrtsTop.
+The MVA-based analysis therefore improves the combined precision by 45\% at \sqrtsZH and 51\% at \sqrtsTop.
+The two ingredients contribute unequally.
+In the leptonic final states, where the fit remains one-dimensional, the categorization alone reduces the uncertainty by 19\% (15\%) at \sqrtsZH (\sqrtsTop).
+In the hadronic final state, the categorization and the second fit dimension act together and reduce the uncertainty by 68\% (61\%) at \sqrtsZH (\sqrtsTop).
+This drives the improvement in the combination and reverses the hierarchy at \sqrtsZH, where the hadronic final state is the least precise one in the cut-based configuration.

+Systematic effects have been evaluated and found to be subdominant with respect to the statistical precision (see Section~\ref{subsec:systematics}), so the measurement is expected to be statistically limited.